 371 undergraduates have participated in the program since 2006, and Bio-X will once again be holding the program in the summer of 2016.

-Applications for the 2016 summer cycle of the Bio-X USRP will be available online in the winter quarter.
+Applications for the 2017 summer cycle of the Bio-X USRP will open in late 2016.
 Because applications are only accepted from students with an identified faculty mentor, we strongly recommend that interested students plan their research proposals with a faculty member who is willing to mentor them in the lab during the summer as early as possible.
 All additional details and application requirements will be available on this webpage once available.